 - What are the total benefits covered by the plan?

-- What are all of the costs associated with the plan, including premiums, deductibles and co-pays?
+- What are all of the costs associated with the plan, including premiums, deductibles, co-pays, and co-insurance?

 - Are your child’s providers included in the network of doctors and hospitals covered by the plan?